nauam/nauam.github.com/docs/en/user-guide/creating-jobs.md

 ## Exporting Job definitions

-Job definitions created inside the QW Control graphical console can be exported to XML or YAML file formats and be used for later import.
+Job definitions created inside the graphical console can be exported to XML or YAML file formats and be used for later import.

 Two methods exist to retrieve the Job definitions: via QW Control's